 Program 7: 2018 – 2020 (CARSI Grant)

 SOCKIT – (Stomping Out Corruption, Kicking In Transparency) SOCKIT seeks to invest in the education of established public officers and members of civil society organizations as well as build transparent leadership skills in youth.
 The Love Foundation plans to accomplish this by (1) Developing training modules in collaboration with the Ministry of Public Service, leaders of Civil Society Organizations and the University of Belize, focusing on ethics, transparency and good governance.
-These modules will be adopted by the University of Belize and offered as an elective valued at two university credits.
 (2) Provide training workshops to departments within key government ministries such as The Ministry of Natural Resources, Finance, Environment, Education, Health etc. The Ministry of Public Service will also include these training modules as a component of the mandatory training offered to public officers seeking promotion within the public service, and (3) Develop a comprehensive multimedia public relations campaign utilizing youth interns from the University of Belize.

 YAP – (Youth Ambassador Program)The YAP Outbound Exchange Program will allow 9 youths and 1 mentor to participate in the US Exchange Program.
 The Love Foundation will recruit, screen and select the participants.
 Also, they will provide a pre-departure orientation, and re-entry activities for the participants.
 This program will allow participants to spend three (3) weeks’ in the United States.
 In addition, this program seeks to bring high school students and adult mentors from countries across the Americas to promote mutual understanding, increase leadership skills, and prepare youth to make a difference in their communities.